To show pop culture in charmingly bizarre ruins – that's all we seek to do. "Now I have an artwork. Ho. Ho. Ho.”

 Joshua Rutter is a NZ artist living in Berlin, Germany.
 With experience and training in dance, circus, theatre, electronic music and contemporary art, his work has explored choreographic possibilities found in the internet, objects, subcultures and masculine identities.
 His current artistic interests are situations and physical systems.
 He has worked with a number of NZ and international artists over the last 20 years, and in 2016 completed his Masters studies in Solo/Dance/Authorship at the Berlin university of the arts.
 He has performed his own work in Germany, Sweden, Romania and New Zealand.
 His work Tomorrow After All was one half of Footnote's 2016 season Transfer.
 Some recent examples of work can be found at: joshuarutter.com

-*The Propeller Stage is fully wheelchair accessible; please contact the BATS Box Office at least 24 hours in advance if you have accessibility requirements so that appropriate arrangements can be made.
+The Propeller Stage is fully wheelchair accessible; please contact the BATS Box Office by 4.30pm on the show day if you have accessibility requirements so that the appropriate arrangements can be made.
 Read more about accessibility at BATS.